20+ Things to Do in the Upper Peninsula: Your Ultimate UP Bucket List

 11. Feel the Gales at a Shipwreck MuseumMore than 100 ships, including the fabled Edmund Fitzgerald, lie on the Lake Superior bottom off the shores of Whitefish Point, and many related artifacts including the Fitzgerald's bell, are showcased in the point's Great Lakes Shipwreck Museum.
 For a real feel of the eerie power of the lake, stay the night inside the circa-1923 Coast Guard Lifeboat Station, now a museum-run bed and breakfast.

-12. Explore an Agate Beach—and MuseumMake the Gitche Gumee Agate and History Museum a first stop on your rock hounding adventure; the collection of multi-colored rocks from the U.P. and rest of the world helps you identify your beach finds.
-Local rock shop owners often share their best beach secrets, or head to an event like the Rock On Lake Superior Agate Festival.
+12. Explore an Agate Beach—and MuseumMake the Gitche Gumee Agate and History Museum the first stop on your rock-hounding adventure; the collection of multi-colored rocks from the U.P. and rest of the world helps you identify your beach finds.
+Local rock shop owners often share their best beach secrets, or head to an event like the Rock On Lake Superior Agate Festival in Grand Marais.

 14. Take a Lighthouse CruiseYou'll pass about a dozen lighthouses and hear the always fascinating tales of lighthouse keeper life on the Great Lakes on the west- and east-bound cruises run by Shepler's Lighthouse Cruises.
 All you need to bring is your curiosity—and maybe a camera.
 Your destinations will be some of the most photogenic lights on the lakes.